-RDN: Recommended dose of nitrogen RDF: Recommended dose of fertilizer nU: Nano urea FG: Flowering stage
+RDN: Recommended dose of nitrogen , RDF: Recommended dose of fertilizer, nU: Nano urea , FG: Flowering stage

 FA: Foliar application PD: Pod development stage

 The initial growth rate of pigeonpea was sluggish, as evidenced by the plant height at 90 DAS, which did not exhibit any notable variation across the treatments that received the basal recommended dose of fertilizers.
-The treatments that included basal dose of 100 per cent
+The treatments that included a basal dose of 100 per cent

-recommended nitrogen exhibited higher plant height compared to the treatments which included only 75 per cent of the recommended dose of nitrogen.
+recommended nitrogen exhibited higher plant height compared to the treatments that included only 75 per cent of the recommended dose of nitrogen.
 Whereas, the treatment which

-was devoid of any mineral fertilizer i.e., the absolute control showed the lower plant height due to reduced availability of nitrogen at initial stages of establishment for growth and vigour which was seen up to harvest.
-After the foliar application of normal urea at various concentrations at flowering (FG) and pod development (PD) stages showed significant difference in the plant height.
-The application of nano urea as a foliar spray enhanced the nutrient availability to the plants and facilitated rapid nutrient absorption through the stomata, leading to increased chlorophyll production, photosynthetic rate, dry matter production, and thus, enhanced the growth of the plant. the application of nitrogen in nano form at critical stages boosts its availability and enhances cell metabolism and divisional activities, resulting in increased plant height (Benzon et al., 2015; Kaur et al., 2015 and Rani et al., 2019).
+was devoid of any mineral fertilizer, i.e., the absolute control showed the lower plant height due to reduced availability of nitrogen at initial stages of establishment for growth and vigour, which was seen up to harvest.
+The foliar application of normal urea at various concentrations at flowering (FG) and pod development (PD) stages showed a significant difference in plant height.
+The application of nano urea as a foliar spray enhanced the nutrient availability to the plants and facilitated rapid nutrient absorption through the stomata, leading to increased chlorophyll production, photosynthetic rate, dry matter production, and thus, enhanced the growth of the plant.
+The application of nitrogen in nano form at critical stages boosts its availability and enhances cell metabolism and divisional activities, resulting in increased plant height (Benzon et al., 2015; Kaur et al., 2015; and Rani et al., 2019).

 Number of primary branches per plant

-The data on the number of primary branches per plant at various growth stages of pigeonpea is presented in Table 2 where the number of branches increased as the crop growth advanced, influenced by foliar application of nano urea.
+The data on the number of primary branches per plant at various growth stages of pigeonpea is presented in Table 2, where the number of branches increased as the crop growth advanced, influenced by foliar application of nano urea.

 Table 2: Number of primary branches per plant at different growth stages of pigeonpea as influenced by foliar application of nano urea